Post Summary: What a Three-Minute Screen Share Turns Up

 There are audit tools that can scan your site and generate a report in seconds.
 They’ll flag broken links, missing meta descriptions, slow load times, and image sizes.
 Those tools are useful for what they measure, but they can’t measure what matters most.

 That’s where the human audit matters.
-A real website audit checklist isn’t a software scan — it’s a trained eye combined with technical knowledge.
+A real website audit checklist isn’t a software scan, it’s a trained eye combined with technical knowledge.
 When we screen-share with a prospect and walk through their site in real time, we’re combining both with something no crawler has: judgment.
-We know what good looks like because we’ve built 300+ sites and audited hundreds more.
-We can spot in 30 seconds what an automated tool would miss entirely.
+We’ve built 300+ sites and audited hundreds more, which is where the judgment comes from.

 And here’s the part most people don’t expect: we do this for free.
 No strings, no pitch at the end, no “here’s what we found, now pay us to fix it.”
 We walk you through what we see, explain what it means, and let you decide what to do with that information.
 If that means hiring someone else to fix it, that’s fine.
 The audit has value regardless of who does the work.
 If it surfaces issues that need a full rebuild, what happens on website launch day gives you a clear picture of how that process ends.